 RECOMMENDATION RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION In addition, the Board Charter requires the disclosure of each Board member's qualifications and expertise.
 Full details of the relevant skills and experience of each Director and senior executive are available in the Company's Annual Report.
 Recommendation 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
 Yes (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
-The Board considers Mr Robert Annells, Mr Clinton Carey and Mr Adrien Wing to be independent. (b) There are no independent Directors who fall into this category. (c) Mr Adrien Wing has been a director of since 22 March 2016, Mr Clinton Carey has been a director since 12 January 2015, Mr Robert Annells was appointed as a director from 8 February 2021 and Mr Andrew Knox has been a director since 6 July 2018.
-Mr Gordon Ramsay resigned as a director on the 27 April 2020.
+The Board considers Mr Robert Annells and Mr Adrien Wing to be independent. (b) There are no independent Directors who fall into this category. (c) Mr Adrien Wing has been a director of since 22 March 2016 and Mr Robert Annells was appointed as a director from 8 February 2021 and Mr Andrew Knox has been a director since 6 July 2018.
+Mr Clinton Carey retired as a director on the 16 April 2021.
 Recommendation 2.4 A majority of the board of a listed entity should be independent directors.
-Yes A majority (three out of four) of the Directors of the Company are considered to be independent Directors.
+Yes A majority (two out of three) of the Directors of the Company are considered to be independent Directors.
 Given the small size of the Company and its operations, the Board does not consider it necessary to appoint further independent Directors at this time however the Board and senior management (if any) will periodically review this position.
 Recommendation 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 Yes The Board Charter provides that, where practical, the Chair of the Board should be an independent Director and should not be the CEO/Managing Director.
-On the 27 April 2020 Mr Gordon Ramsay resigned as an Independent Non-Executive Chairman.
 On the 8 February 2021, Mr Robert Annells was appointed as an Independent Non-Executive Chairman.
 Recommendation 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
 Yes The Board Charter sets out an extensive induction process for new Directors which are to be facilitated by the Company Secretary.
 The Remuneration and Nomination Committee (or, in its absence, the Board) shall review the induction process periodically to ensure it remains appropriate for new Directors.
 The Board Charter sets out that the need for professional development of Directors shall be reviewed each year by the Remuneration and Nomination Committee (or, in its absence, the Board).
-The Remuneration and Nomination Committee (or, in its absence, the Board).
-The Remuneration and Porpriate training and development program.
+The Remuneration and Nomination Committee (or, in its absence, the Board) shall also develop with the Directors an appropriate training and development program.